Yoozrr/timelines-chart/README.md

 This packaege is built to @shipx/timelines-chart, to deploy, make sure you login to `npm login`.

-To deploy to to npm, use `npm publish --access public`
+To deploy to to npm, `npm run build` then `npm publish --access public`

 ## API reference